 DEQ is proposing a State NSR program for all sources.
 This program will cover the following:

-PSEL increases greater than the SER that do not involve a physical change or change in the method of operation for all sources in the state, both large and small, and
+PSEL increases equal to or greater than the SER that do not involve a physical change or change in the method of operation for all sources in the state, both large and small; and

-Construction and modification at sources that emit between the SER and 100 tons per year.
+Construction and modification at sources that have emissions equal to or greater than the SER but less than 100 tons per year.

-For sources that emit between the SER and 100 tons per year, the State NSR program is very similar to the major New Source Review program under which they were previously regulated.
+For sources in the SER to 100 tons per year range, the State NSR program is very similar to the major New Source Review program under which they were previously regulated.
 For sources that emit less than the SER, the State NSR program is similar to the existing PSEL program.

 The State NSR program is part of DEQ’s minor new source review program, along with the requirements for Notice of Construction and Approval of Plans (OAR 340-210-0205 through 340-210-0250), PSEL increases that are not subject to Major New Source Review (340-222-0041), and the ACDP permitting program (OAR 340, Division 216).
 The main reason for developing the State NSR program is to be able to address the sources that are causing the majority of the air quality problem in sustainment and nonattainment areas.
 DEQ has created a provision for the EQC to identify these sources as “priority” sources.
 Current PM nonattainment areas are the result of smoke from residential wood burning.
 Under the federal NSR program for major sources, offsets from residential wood burning are only allowed in Klamath Falls, whereas more flexibility is allowed in permitting minor sources.
-Therefore, a proposal for the State NSR program allows sources in the SER to 100 ton per year range to get offsets from priority sources defined by the EQC.
+Therefore, a proposal for the State NSR program allows sources in the SER to 100 tons per year range to get offsets from priority sources defined by the EQC.
 This will directly address the air quality problem in these areas, helping the area meet the ambient air quality standards more quickly.
 DEQ is also providing incentives, such as a lower offset ratio, for sources that offset their emissions with emissions from priority sources.

 The following table shows the differences in permitting requirements for the sources that emit between the SER and 100 tons per year before and after the proposed rule changes: